GabrielKiesshau/awesome-smbx/README.md

 * [Alive Weapons.
 Customizable shooting NPCs.](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=22107) - The API aliveweapons.lua aims to make most projectile-thrower NPCs into real guns for fighting into levels!
 * [Beetroot Powerup](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=17989) - It's the beetroot power-up from Mario Forever.
 With this powerup, you can throw beetroot and they will bounce 2 times, left and right.
 * [customblockanim.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=23899) - This script lets you customize blocks kinda like you would customise NPCs, BGOs and effects in txt files.
+* [Grinder](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24023) - This is the large Grinder from Super Mario World.
+You cannot jump on them in any capacity unless you have a Boot or Yoshi.
 * [Location headers](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=23891) - Script that makes a header appear with a message when entering a section.
 * [lookOut.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=18573) - A small API that lets you look around the level!
 * [NPCs that split upon death](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=23246) - Used to make any NPC split into any other NPC (even itself!) upon death.